+- It Can Be Served in Numerous Ways.
 Equal to this unexpected chicken salad’s bright flavor is its diversity: serve it over lettuce for a quick lunch, wrapped in a tortilla for a filling dinner, or on crackers for a light snack.
+As with my Mediterranean Chickpea Salad, it will taste delicious any way you serve it!

-Think of this curry chicken salad with Greek yogurt as your Swiss army knife of reliable staples.
-It stores well for up to five days in your refrigerator but is ready to spring into action whenever (and however!) you need it.
+- It’s a Meal Prep Master.
+This curry chicken salad with grapes is a meal prepper’s dream.
+It offers texture galore and is loaded with filling protein to keep you powered for hours.
+Like my Greek Yogurt Chicken Salad and Whole30 Chicken Salad, it stores well for up to four days in your refrigerator but is ready to spring into action whenever (and however!) you need it.

 How to Make Curry Chicken Salad